Read, Listen, or Both

 Second, I became a fatalist when it came to the topic of nuclear war.
 We were continually told that any launch (from either side) would trigger the exchange of tens of thousands of warheads – destroying the world and everything on it.

-In fact, just one month ago I wrote the following in an email thread with a group of cool fellow preppers in The Prepper Website Exclusive Email List:
+In fact, just one month ago I wrote the following in an email thread with a group of cool fellow preppers in The Ready Your Future Exclusive Email List:

 I Might Have Been Wrong About Nuclear Survivability

-In another thread of the same email list, one of my prepping buddies linked to an article that led me to other articles, and videos, that have given me at least a little hope anyway.
+In another thread of the same email list, one of my prepping buddies linked to an article that led me to other articles and videos that gave me at least a little hope, anyway.

-So for the first time, I’m going to publish someone else’s article (With their blessing) on Next Step Survival.
-My hope is that it might give you some clarity and perspective if you were in the same frame of mind that I have been for over fifty years.
+So for the first time, I will publish someone else’s article (With their blessing) on Next Step Survival.
+My hope is that it might give you some clarity and perspective if you were in the same frame of mind that I have been in for over fifty years.

 First, I want to embed the video presentation, and then I want to re-publish the article itself.